1994–95 North Carolina Tar Heels men's basketball team

-The 1994–95 North Carolina Tar Heels men's basketball team represented University of North Carolina.
+The 1994–95 North Carolina Tar Heels men's basketball team represented University of North Carolina at Chapel Hill.
 The head coach was Dean Smith.
-The team played its home games in Chapel Hill, North Carolina, and was a member of the Atlantic Coast Conference.
-In the NCAA Tournament the Tar Heels advanced all to the Final Four.
-The team would lose to the defending National Champion Arkansas Razorbacks 75–68.
+The team played its home games in Chapel Hill, North Carolina and was a member of the Atlantic Coast Conference.
+In the NCAA Tournament the Tar Heels advanced to the Final Four before being defeated by defending National Champion Arkansas Razorbacks 75–68.